Shame.

 That means:

-- Don’t book if you’re going to cancel.
-Work through your fear before you waste time.
+- Don’t book if you know you’re just going to cancel.
+Work through your fear so you waste time.

 - Don’t negotiate my rates.
-If you can’t afford me, save.
-If you don’t value the work, move on.
+If you can’t afford me, save for me.
+If you don’t value my work, move on.

 - Don’t treat me like I’m the problem.
 Your discomfort with your desires is not my fault.

 I am a professional companion.
 I am skilled, experienced, and intentional in what I offer.
-I show up fully.
-I expect the same.
+I show up fully, and I expect the same.

 The Real Choice